Diagrams and irregular connections on the Riemann sphere: Formal data of irregular connections

 \subsection{Modified formal data}

-To arrive at our definition of the diagrams, we will need to use the Fourier-Laplace transform.
-However, the category which the Fourier-Laplace transform acts on is not the category of connections, but the category of modules on the Weyl algebra $A_1=\C[z]\cir{\partial_z}$.
-This is the source of an important subtlety, pertaining to the fact that more formal data are needed to describe a $\Dcal$-module than a connection.
-We take this into account by considering modified formal data, which we now describe.
+In the rest of article, we fix a choice of a genus 0 compact Riemann surface $\Sigma$, and a point $\infty\in \Sigma$.
+We will also at times fix a choice of isomorphism between $\Sigma$ and $\mathbb P^1=\C \cup\{\infty\}$.
+To arrive at our construction of the diagrams, we will need to use the $\SL_2(\C)$ action and in particular the Fourier-Laplace transform.
+However, the category which the Fourier-Laplace transform acts on is not a category of connections on the affine line, but the category of modules on the Weyl algebra $A_1=\C[z]\cir{\partial_z}$.
+This is the source of an important subtlety, pertaining to the fact that slightly more formal data are needed to describe a $A_1$-module than a connection.
+We take this into account by introducing \textit{modified formal data}.
+In this paragraph, we first define modified formal data for connections on the affine line, then discuss (modified) formal data of $A_1$-modules.